Resxt/Plutonium-IW5-Scripts/actions_on_button_press/README.md

 # Actions On Button Press

-These scripts allow players on the server to press a button (displayed on screen) to trigger a function Note that if you combine several scripts you will have to change the texts positions so that they don't overlap by changing the last value in `setPoint()`
+These scripts allow players on the server to press a button (displayed on screen) to trigger a function.
+Note that if you combine several scripts you will have to change the texts positions so that they don't overlap by changing the last value in `setPoint()`
 You can also change the text's position in `setPoint()` and the size and font type in `createServerFontString()`